 We were invited to attend the WinDS REO Conference in Las Vegas last month where I was one of the speakers.

 One of the benefits we had was being updated by asset managers, HUD and banks.
+I have a list of the posts we wrote about REOs and the conference at the bottom of this post.

 The Freddie Mac Road show was at the conference.
 Jason Root who is the director of the short sales for Freddie spoke to us about important updates and some facts about Freddie that are not really reported about.